pantheon-systems/documentation/source/content/guides/autopilot/01-introduction.md

 integration: [--]
 ---

-[Autopilot](https://pantheon.io/autopilot?docs) is part of Pantheon's [New Dashboard](/guides/new-dashboard) experience.
-Pantheon Autopilot automatically detects, performs, and deploys updates for WordPress and Drupal.
+[Autopilot](https://pantheon.io/autopilot?docs) automatically detects, performs, and deploys updates for WordPress and Drupal.
 Autopilot also features automated visual regression testing (VRT) to ensure that your site's user experience (UX) is consistent while securing your site and implementing new features.

 ## What Autopilot Does